 80-100 Word Objectives Overview

 Understanding the relationships between fire and regional climate conditions has previously faced great limitations in terms of the development of remote sensing applications.
 GRACE-derived terrestrial water data presents unique capabilities in terms of remote sensing applications in reference to fire.
-To that end, this project developed a programmatic methodology and algorithm using python to analyze the relationships between fire, water content, vegetation index, and land cover datasets.
+To that end, this project developed a programmatic methodology and algorithm using Python to analyze the relationships between fire, water content, vegetation index, and land cover datasets.
 This enabled the assessment of fire risk in the contiguous United States, which in turn provides a useful product for directing ground-response efforts during fire seasons.

 Abstract

 Understanding the relationship between fire severity and soil moisture in the United States has faced much difficulty, limiting the ability to determine areas that are at high risk.
-This is largely due to the complex environmental factors at play, especially as they relate alternating periods of wet and dry conditions, and the lack of remotely-sensed products.
+This is largely due to the complex environmental factors at play, especially as they relate to alternating periods of wet and dry conditions, and the lack of remotely-sensed products.
 Recent drought conditions and accompanying low Fuel Moisture Content (FMC) have led to disastrous wildfire outbreaks that cause economic loss, property damage, and environmental degradation.
 Thus, developing a programmed toolset to assess the relationship between soil moisture, which contributes greatly to FMC and fire severity can establish the framework for determining overall fire risk.
 To properly evaluate these parameters, assimilated data from the Gravity Recovery and Climate Experiment (GRACE) and the Global Fire Emissions Database (GFED) were used to determine the extent soil moisture correlates with fire severity.
-Analysis, including surface soil moisture content (SFMC) and GFED burned area data, produce correlation and regression maps at a coarse resolution of 0.25 degrees for the contiguous United States.
-These fire-risk products and toolsets prove the viability of this methodology, allowing for the future incorporation of more GRACE-derived water parameters, Moderate Resolution Imaging Spectroradiometer (MODIS) vegetation indices, and other environmental datasets to refine the model for fire risk.
+Analysis, including surface soil moisture content (SFMC) and GFED burned area data, produced correlation and regression maps at a coarse resolution of 0.25 degrees for the contiguous United States.
+These fire-risk products and toolsets proved the viability of this methodology, allowing for the future incorporation of more GRACE-derived water parameters, MODIS vegetation indices, and other environmental datasets to refine the model for fire risk.
 This will allow the Tactical Fire Remote Sensing Advisory Committee (TFRSAC) and the USDA Forest Service Remote Sensing Applications Center (RSAC) to assess national-scale early fire management and provide responders with a predictive tool to better employ early decision-support to areas of high risk during fire seasons.

 Community Concerns